Get the agreement

 It settles

-Cash redemptions and buybacks pay, conversion shares issue.
+Cash redemptions and buyouts pay, conversion shares issue.
 The update already fixed the budget and each holder’s share, so settlement just pays it out.
 Then the cycle begins again next quarter.

 The numbers in the update are produced by one fixed formula applied to every company, so the market forms an expectation before the company says a word, and the company then meets it, misses it, or beats it.
 Over time that sequence becomes a quarter-by-quarter capacity history, the kind a SAFE never produces.